jkafrouni/cpd_notebook_imports/README.md

 - The import will most likely not work if the notebook name has a combination of `-` and `_` or `-` and space (that's the additional limitation)

 Reloading code:
 - Imports in python are static: once a package is imported, if its code is modified, importing again won't work.
-You will need to restart your notebook and import again, or use `importlib.reload(my_other_notebook)`
+You will need to restart your notebook and import again. ~~(or use `importlib.reload(my_other_notebook)`)~~

 ### Other limitations
 - Names of notebooks in CPD are not unique: the import will work only if there is one exact match